The Toilets of the Future Have Arrived

-The newer ones, like this one with the bright white bowl, have a more conventional design.
+This slightly newer one has a more conventional looking bowl.
 But the bowl is still retracted and sprayed down after every use.

 Compartments on the panel above the toilet dispense toilet paper and provide water, soap, and hot air for hand cleaning.

 A floor sensor detects whether a person is really inside or not.
 If there is no person, or after a period of time even if there is a person, the door automatically opens.

 After the person steps out, the door closes and the entire interior is sprayed with a disinfectant.
 The toilet bowl is rotated back into the wall and hosed out.
 After this quick cycle of 60 seconds or less, it is available for the next user.

 Many boat builders have begun using high-tech toilets in their bathrooms since owners travel for so many days.
 Many sailboats for sale in places like France need to have their waste tank pumped every week so the toilet doesn't overflow.